ollec21/Strategy-BullsPower/README.md

-# BBPower
+# Bulls Power
-Strategy based on the Bulls/Bears Power indicator.
+Strategy based on the Bulls Power indicator.